bazaarvoice/HostedUIResources/SEOIntegration/examples/java/README.md

                                       staging));
 ```

-The configuration files for this class are loaded during class instantiation and the remaining parameters are passed into the method as follows:
+The configuration files for this class are passed in during class instantiation and the remaining parameters are
+passed into the method as follows:

 Parameter Name | Definition | Example
 -------------- | ---------- | --------